Your cart is currently empty!

 This is my main page on weight restoration.
 I'll explain:

-• for almost everyone, if you know how much weight was lost, that’s an absolute minimum that needs to be regained.
+- if you know how much weight was lost, usually that's an absolute minimum that needs to be regained.

-• weight has to increase with the growth needs of a young person
+- weight has to increase to match the need for growth

-• what people report about the need for a weight buffer, or for overshoot
+- is there a need for a weight buffer, or for overshoot?

 My overall message will be for you to focus on the work of recovery without seeking precision regarding goal weight: you'll only know you have weight recovery when you're seeing your child is well, both in their physical and their mental state.